 The cost of your system will depend on the size of your home, your energy needs, and other factors.
 POWERHOME Solar helps you get started with our $0 down, 100 percent financing* plan so you can begin saving on your utility bill from Day 1.

 Of course, a solar power system is more than just panels.
 It has many other components such as racks, wiring, an inverter, a solar production monitoring platform and smart meter.
-In addition, there are labor costs for the actual installation.
-All of these factors will affect the per-watt cost of your system.
-And they are all dependent on the size of your solar panel system.
+All of these factors are involved in the per-watt cost of your system.

-POWERHOME Solar currently serves in over six states.
+POWERHOME Solar currently serves customers in Indiana, Michigan, Missouri, North Carolina, Ohio, Pennsylvania, South Carolina and Virginia.
 The solar savings you get in these states depend on any local government incentives and net-metering programs they have available.
-Since every state is different, your best bet is scheduling a consultation with one of our energy experts to see how much you can save.
+Schedule a consultation with one of our energy experts to see how much you can save.

 Contact us today to find out more about solar panel prices in your state.

 Other solar companies may suggest any size of solar panel system for your house without looking at decisive factors.
 At POWERHOME Solar, we take into consideration the size of your roof (or yard, if you prefer a ground mounted system) and most importantly, your energy use.

 Without this information, you’ll struggle to find the perfect-sized solar panel system to meet your family’s energy needs.
 Our solar experts will look at all of these factors carefully to make sure that once your panels are up and running, you feel nothing but excited about your new purchase.

 If you take advantage of our $0 down, 100% financing*, it is even easier to purchase solar panels and maximize your savings.